Spring 2024 Dates

 - Student must submit a DE application and receive a VID number.

-- DE students can take the PERT three times at Valencia in a two-year period.
+- DE applicants can take the PERT three times at Valencia in a two-year period.
 No fee is required for the first attempt.
-Two retakes per sub-test are allowed; you must wait at least 24 hours to retake, attend a Valencia College retake review session and pay $10 per sub-test.
+Two retakes per sub-test are allowed; you must wait at least 1 business day to retak and pay $10 per sub-test.
 Scores from other college institutions will not be accepted.
-For more information, visit the assessment website.

 - If you take the PERT after you have submitted your application, your DE school representative will need to request the district to send the updated test scores to Valencia College.